 Yet it took some time for me to recognize that what I've been feeling lately is more than normal anxiety about The State of the World.
 I've felt like less than myself.
 My tears were, in part, knowing that the last time I felt like this was after Nelle died.

 I shared my blog with some new people.
 My blog is no secret, but it's not exactly discoverable.
 Yet earlier this week a friend asked (in a community group) if anyone was doing personal writing.
 When I mentioned my blog, she asked me to share it.
 I linked to the first post, which I wrote a mere three days after Nelle was born.
 Of course, this led to me re-reading the post, wondering how I managed to write anything in the aftermath of such loss.

 Autumn is starting kindergarten.
 Any of the milestones remind me that Nelle and Iris are not here.
 Nelle was due in January of 2016 and Iris was due in July of 2016.
 They'd be starting first grade this year.

 I heard a song that reminded me of Nelle.
 Maxwell's This Woman's Work.
 I had a random playlist going in the car and this song came on.
 It was in that moment that I started crying.

-Hearing the song on it’s own might not have been so overwhelming, but hearing it after occasions during the week where I’d thought of Nelle pushed me over the edge.
+Hearing the song in its own might not have been so overwhelming, but hearing it after occasions during the week where I'd thought of Nelle pushed me over the edge.